botiqueme/alfredcohost-user-docs/procedures/intro.md

 # Step-by-step guides

-Use these workflows when you want to perform a concrete task in Alfred Co.Host.
+Clear, practical workflows that show you exactly how to complete tasks in Alfred Co.Host — from setup to daily operations.

 <div class="ts-guides-grid">